Topsideboss2/Topsideboss2/README.md

 - 🤝 Ask me anything about cloud technologies such as **Oracle Cloud, AWS, Google Cloud**

-- 👨‍💻 All of my projects such as are available right here on github
+- 👨‍💻 All of my projects are available right here on github

 - 💬 I am very passionate about Electric Vehicles